-GENERAL REMEDIAL RELATIV E COST RESPONSE ACTIONS TECHNOLOGY PROCESS OPTIONS EFFECTIVENESS IMPLEMENTABILITY CAPITAL O&M SCREENING COMMENTS EX-SITU SOURCE AREA TREATMENT (continued) Ex-Situ Physical- Chemical Treatment (continued) Thermal Desorption Effective in destroying organic contaminants including VOCs/DNAPLs.
+GENERAL REMEDIAL MEDIAL RELATIV ATIVE COST RESPONSE ACTIONS TECHNOLOGY PROCESS OPTIONS EFFECTIVENESS IMPLEMENTABILITY CAPITAL 0&M SCREENING COMMENTS EX-SITU SOURCE AREA TREATMENT (continued) Ex-Situ Physical- Chemical Treatment (continued) Thermal Desorption Effective in destroying organic contaminants including VOCs/DNAPLs.
 Limited experience at pilot-scale and on full-scale site demonstrates some effectiveness with perchlorate.
 Implementable, although significant materials handling issues are involved.
 Requires mobilization and staging of large equipment on-site making it more applicable to large/long-term projects.
 High Moderate to High REJECTED.
 Large-scale soil excavation has already been undertaken at the Site and any additional excavation is expected to be limited; therefore, the significant capital costs associated with mobilization and start-up efforts for this process option are not considered cost effective.
 Off-Site Land Disposal Demonstrated effective and widely used for a wide variety of contaminants.
 Readily implementable.
 High Negligible RETAINED.
 This process is retained as an option for areas where limited removals would eliminate significant quantities of COPCs.
 On-Site Land Disposal Demonstrated effective for a wide variety of contaminants, but not as widely used as off-site disposal.
 Implementable, but would require a potentially large area of the Site to be dedicated as a landfill.
 High Moderate RETAINED.
 This process is retained as an option for areas where limited removals would eliminate significant quantities of COPCs.
-Solidification / Stabilization (S/S) Demonstrated for treatment of metals in soils; however, effectiveness varies by metal and the specific agent used.
+Solidification / Stabilization (S/S) soils; however, effectiveness varies by metal and the specific agent used.
 Cr(VI) is difficult to stabilize in cement due to formation of anions that are soluble at high pH.
 Typically, chemical reduction of Cr(VI) is required as a pretreatment step.
-Bitumen should not be used where strong oxidants, such as chlorate and perchlorate are present due to explosive hazards. to High Moderate REJECTED.
+Bitumen should not significant materials handling issues are involved.
+Requires mobilization and staging of large equipment on-site making it more applicable to large/long-term projects.
+Moderate to High Moderate REJECTED.
 Large-scale soil excavation has already been undertaken at the Site and any additional excavation is expected to be limited; therefore, the significant capital costs associated with mobilization and start-up efforts for this process option are not considered cost effective.
 Furthermore, concerns exist over effectiveness with Site contaminants and the long-term reliability of treatment.